Serli/Cluster-PaaS-RPi/README.md

 * GET `/nodes/monitoring` : Returns all the monitoring informations about all the nodes.

 * GET `/nodes/workingService/:service` : Returns an array of objects containing the services installed on each node.

+##How to set up the cluster

+First of all, download the last RaspbianOS image [here](https://www.raspberrypi.org/downloads/).

+Copy the image on your SD card (for MacOS) :
+* find the SD card : `diskutil list`
+* unmount the disk (let's say it's `/dev/disk2`) : `diskutil unmountDisk /dev/disk2`
+* copy the image : `sudo dd bs=1m if=/pathTo/2015-02-16-raspbian-wheezy.img | pv | sudo dd of=/dev/disk2`

+Then put the SD card in your Raspberry Pi and boot it up.
+Find it on the network using Nmap (be sure to use the right netmask) : `sudo nmap -sP 192.168.86.0/24 | awk '/^Nmap/{ip=$NF}/B8:27:EB/{print ip}' | tr -d '()'`

+Once you are connected via SSH (by defaut the user is "pi" and the password is "raspberry"), clone this project in the `/home/pi/` of your Rapsberry Pi and set the execution rights to the installation script `./utils/install/install.sh` and run it.
+This will install every components the node needs to run correctly.

+Reboot your Raspberry Pi, wait a minute and you should be able to display a webpage on its port 8080 telling the node is alone on the cluster.
+If it doesn't work, try to execute the node manager yourself by executing `./start_node.js` and look at what it says.

+You can then put back the SD card in your computer and make a copy of the image : `sudo dd bs=1m if=/dev/disk2 | pv | sudo dd of=/pathTo/custom-raspbian-wheezy.dmg`

+One you have your custom image of RaspianOS, you can copy it on all SD cards you need to get a nice fully functional cluster !

+**complete here !**

+##Backlog

+There are still features to implement in order to get a fully working PaaS cluster of Raspberry Pi.
+Here is a non-exhaustive list.

+###Failure behavior

+We are able to detect when a node fails but there is no default behavior to react when it happens.
+We could imagine a automatic reboot.
+We should be able to set the threshold on the failure detector depending on the service loaded and set a particular behavior in case of failure.

+###Ansible template engine

+Ansible playbooks are great but it could be very useful to be able to dynamically personalise the playbook.
+Taking the exemple of the webservers and load balancer (`/ansible/playbook`), the IP addresses of the webserver are hard coded in the loadbalancer's configuration file.
+They should be set dynamically.

+###Security

+There are probably security issues to fix.
+The most obvious is the fact the Raspberry Pi use there default configuration with default user and password, allowing for anyone on the network to be connected via SSH.
+Using SSH keys could be a good idea if you don't need to manager the cluster from many clients.
+Anyway, there are probably several things to work on to get a good security level.